cilium/cilium/Documentation/troubleshooting.rst

 the tool can retrieve debugging information from all of them.
 The tool works by archiving a collection of command output and files from several places.
 By default, it writes to the ``tmp`` directory.

+Note that the command needs to be run from inside the Cilium pod/container.

 .. code:: bash